Skip to main content

 It's hard to quit tobacco

-Addiction to nicotine in cigarettes is one of the strongest and most deadly addictions one can have.
-Quitting is hard for many people who smoke.
-It takes commitment and starts with a plan, often takes more than one quit attempt, and requires a lot of support.
+Nicotine is the addictive substance in tobacco.
+It's one of the strongest and most deadly addictions a person can have.
+This is why quitting is hard for many people who smoke.
+It takes a decision and commitment.
+Quitting starts with a plan and often takes more than one quit attempt, and requires a lot of support.
 Often, the younger you were when you started to smoke, the more intense the addiction.

-People who smoke are strongly advised to use proven cessation methods, such as prescription medications and counseling, to quit smoking.
-It’s a good idea to talk to your doctor or pharmacist to get their advice.
+People who smoke are strongly advised to use proven cessation methods, such as prescription medications, counseling, and programs that support quitting.
+It’s a good idea to talk to a doctor or pharmacist to get their advice.

 Research shows that people who smoke are most successful in their efforts to stop smoking when they have support, such as: